Development roadmap#

 Dependency#

-Echopype depends on many libraries in the scientific Python ecosystem, and therefore need to keep up with their updates.
-The two big ticket items that we hope to resolve soon are:
+Echopype depends on many libraries in the scientific Python ecosystem and therefore needs to keep up with their evolution.
+Recent milestones include:

 Data conversion and standardization#